 top of page

-By the time dinner rolls around… I’m not trying to make something complicated.
+By the time dinner rolls around...
+I'm not looking to make anything complicated.

-But I do want something that feels like I tried a little.
+But I do want something that feels like I put in a little extra effort.

-Crispy on the outside… juicy inside… and coated in a simple honey garlic glaze that turns sticky and caramelized right in the pan.
+These Honey Garlic Glazed Bone-In Pork Chops are exactly that.
+They're crispy on the outside, juicy on the inside, and coated in a sticky honey garlic glaze that caramelizes right in the skillet.

 Close-up view of honey garlic glazed bone-in pork chop on a white plate with garnish